-Ahh College – A place where people pay large sums of money to question why they’re even there to start with.
+Ahh College – A place where people pay large sums of money to question why they’re even there to begin with.
 It’s where young adults can often be found looking mildly fearful, confused, drunk or quite possibly all three.
 What more could anyone ask for?

 In elementary school it was fun when someone asked what you wanted to be when you grew up.
 You’d give some charming answer like “an astronaut-ballerina-veterinarian,” parents would giggle and think “wow, we’ve got a dreamer on our hands!”

 In middle school things started getting real.
 You’d realize that no, you can’t in fact be an astronaut-ballerina-veterinarian because that’s weird and a school specializing in that is either non-existent or super untrustworthy.
-But, adults reassured you still have plenty of time to figure it out, because you’re still young, and algebra is something you will use a lot in life.
+But, adults reassured you still have plenty of time to figure it out, because you’re still young and algebra is something you will use a lot in life.

 If you were anything like me as a kid, you thought by 16 you’d know exactly what you wanted in life, exactly what to do to get there and maybe even have a power suit in your possession.
 You’d be set up for the necessary high school classes and have a G.P.A. high enough to get into that dream university.

-But, if you were anything like me at 16, you had a teen angst phase that didn’t have a foreseeable end, a strong disliking towards tomatoes, and a growing collection of old broken cellphones sitting where your power suit should be.
+But, if you were anything like me at 16, you had a teen angst phase that didn’t have a foreseeable end, a strong disliking towards tomatoes and a growing collection of old broken cellphones sitting where your power suit should be.
 You didn’t know what you wanted with life, or know what school to attend to take what you didn’t know you wanted to spend your whole life doing.

 These ups and downs are all a part of the ride.
 I knew I loved writing and broadcast, but I couldn’t help continuously question my choices.
 For so long I thought I was solo in this constant internal battle between dropping out and sticking it out, but I soon learned that was far from the truth.
-People act like they know what they’re doing, but more times than not, they’re just as lost and confused and you are.
+People act like they know what they’re doing, but more times than not, they’re just as lost and confused and you are (thank god).